 323.1 Electric Vehicle Charging Stations.
-Electric vehicle (EV) charging stations shall not be located inside buildings and/or structures, except where approved for parking garage locations as per the National Electrical Code.
+Electric vehicle (EV) charging stations shall not be located inside buildings, except where approved for parking garage locations as per the National Electrical Code.

 323.1.1 Charging Stations Inside Parking Garage.
-EV charging stations located in parking garages shall be located at grade level along the exterior perimeter walls and shall be within 150 feet of fire apparatus access roadway, or shall be located on the top level of the garage with no roof or structure above.
+EV charging stations located in parking garages shall be located at grade level along the exterior perimeter walls and shall be within 150 feet of fire apparatus access roadway, or shall be located on the top level of the garage with no roof above.